wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

    PROTIP: Many keep the Authenticator running on their smart phone.

-TODO: To avoid embedding an access key with the app (even in encrypted storage), use Amazon Cognito to manage user identity by authenticating users using Login with Amazon, Facebook, Google, or any OpenID Connect (OIDC)–compatible identity provider.<a target="_blank" href="https://aws.amazon.com/blogs/mobile/using-the-amazon-cognito-credentials-provider/">*</a>
+1. To avoid embedding an access key with the app (even in encrypted storage), use <a target="_blank" href="https://wilsonmar.github.io/cognito">Amazon Cognito</a> to manage user identity by authenticating users using Login with Amazon, Facebook, Google, or any OpenID Connect (OIDC)–compatible identity provider.<a target="_blank" href="https://aws.amazon.com/blogs/mobile/using-the-amazon-cognito-credentials-provider/">*</a>

 <a name="AWS_Account"></a>